|INTEGRATED REPORT 2020|

 Illicit trade also damages government revenues.
 One out of every 10 cigarettes smoked around the world is estimated to be illicit, and governments are losing around USD 40 billion in tax revenue each year.

-For us, addressing this topic is about securing our supply chain and, whenever possible, cooperating with law enforcement agencies and other partners in the public and private sectors to prevent and reduce the illicit trade of PMI products, including consumables and devices.
+Eliminating illicit tobacco trade is a long-standing priority for PMI.
+Addressing this issue is about applying strict supply chain control measures and, whenever possible, cooperating with law enforcement agencies and other partners in the public and private sectors to prevent and reduce the illicit trade of PMI products, including combustible tobacco products as well as smoke-free consumables and devices.

 Achieving our aims

 The control of our own supply chain and the protection of our products is of critical importance.
 We have a dedicated global team of illicit trade prevention professionals and we have invested significant resources to ensure strong controls in our supply chain, to raise awareness of the consequences of the illegal tobacco trade, and to develop workable and collaborative solutions to put an end to this global scourge.

 We also provide our affiliates with a set of resources and tools to secure our supply chain, that can allow them to perform comprehensive due diligence of our customers and suppliers, monitor volumes, and use tracking and tracing technologies.
 In addition, we invest in building intelligence around the trends, drivers, and impact of illicit trade in the regions in which we operate.
 Moreover, PMI’s Anti-Diversion Governance Committee has the corporate oversight on diversion risk prevention for our products.

 Our priority is to fight illicit trade, secure our products from criminals, and protect our consumers.
 This is why we invest in preventive and protective measures, including thorough due diligence of customers and suppliers, as well as comprehensive, digital track-and-trace solutions for our tobacco and smoke-free products across our supply chain.